Astral1119/old3/_notes/blog/LAMBDA Manifesto.md

 ---
 ### Introduction

-This is not a tutorial.
-This is a rant.

 This manifesto is dedicated to `LAMBDA`, an egregiously undervalued function.
 Since its introduction on August 24, 2022, it has been relegated to use as a mere auxiliary to the `LAMBDA` Helper Functions, or LHFs.
 However, this reductionist perspective trivializes `LAMBDA` qua `LAMBDA` in its floccinaucinihilipilification.
 The objective, therefore, is to recast `LAMBDA` as the apotheosis of spreadsheet formulae in its own right.

 ### The Underestimation of LAMBDA